[TRANSCRIPT FOLLOWS]

 At length, the Idumeans began to repent of this bloody work; they openly declared that they had advanced to Jerusalem to suppress the treason of the leaders, and to defend the city against the Romans; that they had been deceived into becoming accomplices in horrible murders; no treason was really apprehended, and the Roman army still suspended their attack.
 They determined to depart; first, however, they opened the prisons, and released 2,000 of the people, who instantly fled to Simon the son of Gioras, of whom we shall hereafter hear too much.
 Their departure was unexpected by both parties.
 The populace, relieved from their presence, began to gain confidence; but the Zealots, as if released from control, rather than deprived of assistance, continued their lawless iniquities.
 Every day new victims fell by rapid and summary proceedings; it seemed as if they thought their safety depended on the total extermination of the higher orders.
 Among the rest perished Gorion, a man of the highest birth and rank, and the greatest zeal for liberty—incautious language caused his ruin.
 Even Niger of Peraea, their most distinguished soldier, who had escaped from the rout at Ascalon, was dragged along the streets, showing in vain the scars which he had received for his ungrateful country.
 He died with fearful imprecations, summoning the Romans to avenge his death, and denouncing famine and pestilence, and civil massacre, as well as war, against this accursed city.
 Niger was the last whose power they dreaded.
 After that they carried on their sanguinary work without scruple: none could escape.
 He who paid them no court, was stigmatised as haughty; he who spoke boldly, as one who despised them; he who merely flattered them, as a traitor; they had but one punishment for great or small offences—death; none but the very meanest in rank and fortune escaped their hands.

-And here ends our account of the Zealot Temple Siege from Milman’s The History of the Jews.
 Daniel 12:11 tells us the Temple’s daily sacrifice would cease 1,290 days (3½ years) prior to the abomination that causes desolation being set up.
-Luke 21:20 tells us this abomination of desolation would be armies surrounding Jerusalem, which we know happened at the hands of Rome in spring 70 AD.
+Luke 21:20 tells us this abomination of desolation, also mentioned by Matthew and Mark, would be armies surrounding Jerusalem, which we know happened at the hands of Rome in the spring of 70 AD.
 The Zealot Temple Siege ceased the daily sacrifice in the winter of 66 AD, 3½ years earlier.

 I hope this lesson offers you a better sense for the tribulation of that time.
 Remember, it’s the Truth that sets you free.

 REFERENCES